 - Belmond Royal Scotsman

-- Golden Eagle Trans-Siberian Express
+- Golden Eagle (formerly the Trans-Siberian Express)

 - Maharajas Express